en0/en0.github.com/content/ProgrammingInSchool.md

-Fundamental concepts such as hardware signaling, processor architecture, state machines, Boolean logic, Boolean math, and binary math are often missing from these classes but should be the focus of a computer science coreiculum.
+Fundamental concepts such as hardware signaling, processor architecture, state machines, Boolean logic, Boolean math, and binary math are often missing from these classes but should be the focus of a computer science curriculum.
 Exploring some code is beneficial.
 But, the goal is not to program.
 It is to lay the foundation for the next concepts of requirements gathering, algorithm design, data structures, and more.